qjcg/dotfiles/README.md

 environments.

 You can create other branches as needed for different environments.
-These branches can be rebased onto the `master` branch when the `master` branch is updated.
+These branches can be rebased onto or merged with the `master` branch when the `master` branch is updated, depending on which type of workflow you prefer.

 You might also want to create private branches, only ever pushed to a private host, never shared publicly.